metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 The best part of the Steelers offense may be rookie tailback Najee Harris.

 Pittsburgh's defenders aren't as stout, especially up front.
 The defensive line is missing some serious juice.
-I'm not sure why, unless TJ Watt and Tyson Alualu were instrumental to the line performing as well as it did in the past.
-Melvin Ingram and Cameron Hayward aren't holding things down in their absence though.
+I'm not sure why either - maybe TJ Watt and Tyson Alualu were instrumental to the line performing as well as it did in the past?
+Whatever the case, Melvin Ingram and Cameron Hayward aren't doing nearly enough holding things down in their absence.